 Draw a picture of a warm human standing on the Moon in the cold, lunar night.
-Label what is warm and cold.
-Use arrows to show which way the heat moves.
+In your picture, show how heat moves between the human and the air around him or her.
+Make sure to label the arrows warm and cool.

 Now imagine that the sun comes up, and the human is standing on the hot lunar surface.
-Re-draw the picture and label what is warm, cold, and which way the heat moves.
+Draw a picture showing how heat moves between the human and the air around him or her.
+Make sure to label the arrows warm and cool.

-Describe a method for keeping the human at the right temperature for the cold nights and hot days.
+Now, imagine a method for keeping the human not too warm, not too cool, but just right!
+Draw a showing a method for keeping the human at an ideal temperature for the cold nights and hot days.

 - 1. Collect necessary materials and insulate your cup. - 2.
-Record the temperature of the room: \\\\\°C - 3.
-Using a graduated cylinder, collect 100 mL of cold tap water and pour it into the insulated plastic cup. - 4.
+Record the temperature of the room: $^{\circ}C$ - 3.
+Using a graduated cylinder, collect 100 mL of warm tap water and pour it into the insulated plastic cup. - 4.
 Record the temperature of the water every 30 seconds for 5 minutes total.
 Record your results below.

-Time Min:sec Cold Water Temperature °C
+Time Min:sec Warm Water Temperature °C

 0:00

 0:30

 1:00

 1:30

 2:00

 2:30

 3:00

 3:30

 4:00

 4:30

 5:00